marcverhagen/cs217b/docs/assignments/assignment3.md

 # Assignment 3

 In assignment 2 you extended the note-taking application from assignment 1, adapted its Flask interface and added a database back end using Flask-SQLAlchemy.
-For this assignment you will create a Docker image for the assignment and make sure that this image can be run in such a way that changes to the database are preserved outside the Docker container.
+For this assignment you will create a Docker image and make sure that this image can be run in such a way that changes to the database are preserved outside the Docker container.

-This assignment is simpler than what I mentioned before, when I hinted that you may have to include the API and Streamlit applications or add unit tests. when you get the hang of simple Dockerization then this should be fairly simple.
+This assignment is simpler than what I had mentioned before, when I hinted that you may have to include the API and Streamlit applications or add unit tests.
+Let's not do that and take it easy here.
+When you get the hang of simple Dockerization then this should be fairly simple.

 Due: April 4th